 Avoid direct contact for greetings, such as handshaking, and instead use alternative practices.

 Distancing is no longer necessary for fully protected people at a gathering in a private home or on private property.
-These people have developed immunity after being vaccinated (2 doses) or after having had the illness (and 1 dose of the vaccine).

 Plan your travel